diantahoc/chanb/README.md

 Warning
 ========

-The following features, as of 13/6/2013, are broken or partially works.
+The following features, as of 2013/6/15, are broken or partially works.

-* Dual MS SQL and MySQL support. ( only MS SQL is working properly )
 * Installer. ( Needs adjustments )

 Planned features